Rethinking Christmas traditions during a global pandemic

 In this cold and boring winter weather, being warm is important.
 So, why not give a t-shirt, a wool sweater, gloves, a hat or anything basic, where you’re assured that there’s a little footprint.
 Organic Basics make sustainable basic wear focusing on underwear.
 They measure the impact of your clothing while being transparent about how their clothes impact the environment.
 This a perfect gift for any of your loved ones, because who doesn’t love good-looking and comfy underwear!

 Every year, plenty of Christmas trees don’t get the chance to shine in someone’s living room.?
 Instead, they all too often land directly in the garbage.
 In Denmark, 12 million trees are produced annually, which is twice the population!
 And why do many of them end up in the trash?
 Because they are not perfect, because they have a crooked top or too few branches.
 Sounds quite similar to the story of our ugly veggies…

 To change this, buy one of these imperfect trees.
 Buy your Christmas tree from local farms to reduce transport.
 Many Danish Christmas trees get exported to Germany.
 Look for organic farms who plant their trees without pesticides, for example in Denmark the farm Jul til døren.

 Natural Christmas trees are more sustainable than plastic trees as they are often cultivated on land that isn’t good enough for anything else.
 Moreover it takes 7 years to grow a 2-meter tree, during this time it’s acting as a carbon sink and trapping CO2.

 Don’t make the mistake of thinking a plastic tree, which can be reused, is more sustainable!
-For production far more energy is needed and they are made from non-renewable petroleum based products and plastic.
+For production far more energy is needed and they are mostly made from non-renewable petroleum based products and plastic.